lamhq/tech-notes/pages/devops/aws/compute/ec2/6-ami.md

 In the end, you get a server you can connect to and install packages and any additional software.

-One advantage of using AMIs is that they are reusable.
 You can create an AMI from your running instance and use this AMI to start a new instance with the same configurations as your current instance.

 ## Category